 The Green Gulch Kitchen Apprenticeship Program is an opportunity to gain hands-on experience in vegetarian cooking while working in a Zen kitchen that integrates Buddhist practice into every aspect of the work.

-Please read the background information on this page and on the Green Gulch Kitchen Apprenticeship Application Process page, where an application is available.
-Questions may be addressed to the the guest student manager at email@example.com.
+Please read the program information on this webpage as well as the application information on the Green Gulch Kitchen Apprenticeship Application Process page, where a link to the application is available.

 Green Gulch Cooking

-The inspiration for Green Gulch’s food and cooking style comes directly from Dogen Zenji, the founder of Zen Buddhism in Japan, who so revered the teaching he received from monastery cooks that he wrote a set of instructions for running the kitchen—the Tenzokyokun.
+Green Gulch’s cooking and food handling practices have been strongly influenced and inspired by the founder of Zen Buddhism in Japan, Eihei Dogen Zenji, who so revered the teaching he received from 13th century monastery cooks that he wrote a set of instructions for running the kitchen known as the Tenzokyokun.

 Former San Francisco Zen Center residents Edward Espe Brown (author of The Tassajara Bread Book), Annie Somerville (executive chef of Greens Restaurant in San Francisco), and Deborah Madison (author of Vegetarian Cooking for Everyone) developed fresh styles of vegetarian cuisine informed by the experience of organic gardeners and farmers at Green Gulch like Wendy Johnson (author of Gardening at the Dragon’s Gate).
 They all emphasized mindful preparation of food and a sincere and joyful approach that continues to inspire Green Gulch cooking.
 The Green Gulch kitchen appreciates the integrity of the ingredients produced on the farm as well as organic farms in the neighborhood.
-Kitchen apprentices learn to work with the seasonal offerings of the farm and develop their craft by taking part in all aspects of the work necessary to produce breakfast, lunch and dinner.
-The Green Gulch bakery under Mick Sopko offers fresh bread on a daily basis for the wider community.
+Green Gulch Kitchen apprentices learn to work with the seasonal offerings of the farm and develop their craft by taking part in all aspects of the work necessary to produce breakfast, lunch and dinner meals.
+The Green Gulch bakery, led by baker Mick Sopko, bakes fresh bread five days a week for the residential and wider communities.

 Zen Kitchen Practice and Zen Training

-Green Gulch’s approach is to nourish all beings by infusing love and mindfulness into the whole process of cooking and baking, and to take care of the community by cultivating harmony and sincerity in the kitchen itself.
-We rely on apprentices to wholeheartedly engage with the work-practice schedule at Green Gulch and the Zen kitchen practices used here.
+Green Gulch’s approach is to nourish all beings by infusing wholeheartedness and mindfulness into the processes of cooking and baking, and to take care of the community by cultivating harmony and sincerity in the kitchen itself.
+We rely on apprentices to fully engage with the work-practice schedule and the Zen kitchen practices used here at Green Gulch.

-The Green Gulch Kitchen Apprenticeship is one of several entry-level work practice apprenticeship (WPA) programs available within the two-year program of study that is a prerequisite for applying for a residential staff position at San Francisco Zen Center.
-Upon successful completion of the four-month apprenticeship, a student becomes eligible to receive a scholarship for a practice period at either Green Gulch Farm Zen Center or City Center; if the student has previously completed an SFZC practice period, the scholarship may be applied to a practice period at Tassajara.
+The Green Gulch Kitchen Apprenticeship is one of the entry-level Work Practice Apprenticeship (WPA) programs available within the two-year apprenticeship program.
+Upon successful completion of the four-month apprenticeship, a student becomes eligible to receive a scholarship for a practice period at either Green Gulch Farm or City Center.

 What We Look for in an Applicant

-The Green Gulch Kitchen Apprentice program attracts a diverse and dynamic group of people with many skills and interests, and of varying ages and backgrounds.
+The Green Gulch Kitchen Apprentice program attracts a diverse and dynamic group of people with varied skills and interests, and of varying ages and backgrounds.
 We look for people who have:

-- A passion for delicious and nutritious vegetarian food, in particular for creating flavorful and healthful meals using available ingredients.
+- An interest in learning about and preparing delicious and nutritious vegetarian food, and for creating flavorful and healthful meals using available ingredients

-- Willingness to share communal living and support each other in practicing together.
+- Willingness to share communal living responsibilities, and to support others in doing the same

-Applications are received year round.
-For detailed information and an application form please go to Green Gulch Kitchen Apprenticeship Application Process.
+Applications are received year round.* For an application and a detailed description of the application process, please go to Green Gulch Kitchen Apprenticeship Application Process.